 But he finally got among the goals against Osasuna as the Catalan giants thrashed their opponents 7-0 at the Nou Camp, Messi bagging a hat-trick.
 The #Messi370 campaign was out in full swing again.

 The above two images were tweeted as Lionel Messi scored his 369th Barcelona goal in all competitions, thus tying the all-time record.
 It was through the image above that we got the first glimpse of the boots, and understood the campaign design before.
 The number #370 was seen printed onto a pair of boots, the new ones that were to be released by Adidas to commemorate his record.
+When we look at the history of the Adidas predator football boot and compare it to this new teaser, they’re somewhat similar, so you can predict the excitement that will come with the new boots release.
 It was a successful teaser, and although only a part of the boots were seen, fans were beginning to get an idea of how the final piece would look.

 The other image that was promoted was after Messi finally broke the record and consequently went on to score another.
 Adidas were seemingly unprepared for Messi to score even his 371st goal as on Facebook the image displayed 370 goals and the message carried the number 371.
 Even Adidas couldn’t handle Messi’s scoring record!